On discretely structured growth models and their moments: Structured examples

 The simple, reduced dynamics exhibited by the previous models are far from the norm in structured population models.
 To illustrate this, we now consider a population with an increasing death rate $d(j) = j$, a decreasing flux $w(j) = N-j$, a constant birth rate $\beta$, and no environmental burden, so that $e(j) = 0$.
 This leads to the system

 which is exponential in character due to the lack of quadratic terms in $u_j$.
 Nevertheless, it demonstrates the complexity of structured models.
 Illustrative dynamics of this model are shown in \cref{fig: complex examples}a, exemplifying a case in which the flux rate is initially larger than the population growth rate, with $\beta=(N+1)/2$, $w(j) = N-j$, and $N=10$.
+With this choice of flux, the state-structured model can be written explicitly as

-This leads to a population that, despite an initial period of exponential growth, eventually collapses as the population's fitness declines and its death rate increases.
-In particular, the healthiest compartments (those with small $j$) transfer rapidly into less healthy subpopulations and subsequently experience an increased death rate.
+where $j\in\{1,\ldots,N-1\}$.
+This leads to a population that, despite an initial period of exponential growth, eventually collapses as the population's average state and accompanying death rate increase.
+In particular, the subpopulations in compartments with small $j$ transfer rapidly into compartments of higher index and subsequently experience an increased death rate.

-As a second, truly logistic example, we include fitness dependence in both of the burden-related terms, taking $b(j)=j$ and $e(j)=1+(N-j)/N$.
-This describes a population that imposes a greater burden as their fitness declines (as $j$ increases), although they also become less impacted by the overall burden.
-To accompany this, we include a decreasing clonal growth rate $\rho(j) = 2(N-j)^2/N$, with the least fit subpopulation being unable to reproduce.
+As a second, truly logistic example, we include state dependence in both of the burden-related terms, taking $b(j)=j$ and $e(j)=1+(N-j)/N$.
+This describes a population that imposes a greater burden as they progress through states (as $j$ increases), although they also become less impacted by the overall burden.
+To accompany this, we include a decreasing state-preserving growth rate $\rho(j) = 2(N-j)^2/N$, with the least fit subpopulation being unable to reproduce.
 These assumptions lead to the more complex system

 The dynamics of this system with $w(j) = N-j$ and $N=10$ are shown in \cref{fig: complex examples}b, highlighting non-monotonic evolution towards a non-zero steady configuration.
-The population structure in this steady state is shown inset, highlighting that much of the population is concentrated in subpopulations of intermediate fitness.
+The population structure in this steady state is shown inset, highlighting that much of the population is concentrated in intermediate subpopulations.
 This is commensurate with the vanishing growth rate of the $j=N$ subpopulation and the rapid growth, but similarly rapid flux, of the $j=0$ subpopulation.